satrapu/jee-deploy-to-cloud/README.md

 This applications was written in order to experiment with the ways a JEE web application must be configured to successfully deploy it to various (free) cloud providers like Heroku or OpenShift.
 This repo contains a very simple JEE 7 servlet which will display some request related information.

+Deployment
+--
+This application is deployed to different cloud providers using [wercker] (http://wercker.com/).
+This tool currently supports deploying applications to Heroku and OpenShift.

 Live Application
 --
 * Heroku: https://jee-deploy-to-cloud.herokuapp.com/status